-- 1. Horses are to be shown in halter or bridle with appropriate lead.
-Chain on lead permitted under chin of horse. - 2.
-Hunters and Jumpers may show with braided manes and tails in the manner of their larger counterparts. - 3.
-Exhibitors are not permitted to go over jumps. - 4.
-Whip may not be carried. - 5.
-A practice jump of similar construction to the jumps on course will be provided in the warmup area. - 6.
-Jump standards may not be taller than 40". - 7.
-Jumps must be at least 5 feet wide but no wider than 6 feet. - 8.
-There will be a minimum of 4 fences and a maximum of 6 fences. - 9.
-Jumper Courses - a.
-Jumper courses should be technically challenging.
-Jumper courses may consist of lines of fences or single fences, and fences may be placed on straight or curved lines.
-Multiple turns or changes or direction are encouraged. - b.
-Fence Heights for Jumpers are: Minimum height 18" Maximum height 33" - c.
+1. Jumper Courses

+- Jumper courses should be technically challenging.
+Jumper courses may consist of lines of fences or single fences, and fences may be placed on straight or curved lines. - b.
+Fence Heights for Jumpers are: Minimum height 18" Maximum height 24" - c.
 Jumpers Scoring: Jumpers are scored mathematically on accumulated faults, and on time to complete the course in case of ties.
 There will be one round which will be both scored for faults and timed.
 Exhibitors will be placed in order of least faults to most faults, with time utilized to break any ties (i.e. scoring by faults and then by time).
 There will be no additional rounds.
 Timing starts when the horses nose passes the starting line and finishes when the horses nose passes the finish line.

-10. Hunter Courses
+2. Hunter Courses

 - a.
 Hunter courses are designed to allow the exhibitor to present the horse to its best advantage.
 Longer distances and wide corners are utilized to enable a smooth presentation.
 Exhibitors will not be asked for tight turns.
 Angled jumps must be approached from the long corner, not the short corners. - b.
 Hunter courses consist of two or three straight or gently curved lines of jumps that do not require turns between them, or single jumps, with room for wide corners between lines and jumps. - c.
-Fence heights for Hunters are: Minimum height 18" Maximum height 27". - d.
+Fence heights for Hunters are: Minimum height 18" Maximum height 24". - d.
 Hunters are not scored mathematically by faults nor by time.
 Hunters are judged on style and form over fences, manners, way of going and pace in that order.
-Judge must penalize unsafe jumping (i.e., charging, refusals) and poor form over fences. - e.
-Circling once upon entering the ring and once upon leaving the ring is permissible.
+Judge must penalize unsafe jumping (i.e., charging, refusals) and poor form over fences.